tak3down/honey/README.md

 ## Technical Highlights

-- **Self-contained Architecture**: No external dependencies like Nginx required
+- No external dependencies like Nginx required
-- **Modern Tech Stack**: Leverages current industry standards and best practices
-- **Scalable Architecture**: Modular design supporting future feature expansion
-- **Clean Codebase**: Well-structured code following industry best practices
+- Well-structured code :)

 ---